 Following your appointment, you will be directed back to the Main Security desk to log out.

-The College will not be open to the general public.
+The College is open to the general public beginning.
 All faculty, staff, students and vendors must use only the Main Entrance, near the Security Office in the back of the building, to enter and exit the building.

-Beginning on Monday, August 24, ID badges will be required to enter and leave the building; new ID scanning equipment will be located there.
-If you do not have a badge, please plan accordingly to schedule an appointment before August 24 to come in to obtain one.
+ID badges will be required to enter and leave the building; new ID scanning equipment will be located there.
+If you do not have a badge, please plan accordingly to schedule an appointment to come in to obtain one.

 - Faculty and staff — please contact Chris Marceau at 860-215-9268 or email@example.com.

-- Students who will have classes on campus this fall can contact Student Services at firstname.lastname@example.org to make an appointment for an ID badge.
-Appointments begin August 17.
+- Students who will have classes on campus this fall can contact Student Services at firstname.lastname@example.org for an ID badge.

 - Anyone without a badge, including vendors, will be required to obtain a temporary badge for the day from the Security Office, before you will be allowed to enter the building.